Kubernetes is all about containerization. Is that enough to make rightsizing and cost savings happen?

 4. Set the PodDisruptionBudget for kube-system pods

-Kube-system pods prevent the cluster autoscaler from scaling down the nodes on which they’re running by default.
+Kube-system pods prevent the autoscaler from scaling down the nodes on which they’re running by default.
 If pods end up on different nodes for some reason, they can prevent the cluster from scaling down.

 To avoid this scenario, determine a pod disruption budget for system pods.